API reference#

 The

-used by the Computer.General-purpose methods for describing tasks and preparing computations:
+used by the Computer.General-purpose methods for preparing computations and tasks:

 add